njansari-lboro/Team-Project-Part-3/GUIDELINES.md

 **Get all chats**
 - `HTTP GET /chats`
-- Returns an array of all chats as JSON objects
+- Returns an array of all chats as JSON objects sorted by most recently updated

 **Create new chat**
 - `HTTP POST /chats`